Engineering light induced phase change for emerging nanoscale processes

 Expected Breakthroughs

-Many breakthroughs beyond state-of-the-art work are expected, including:
+Many breakthroughs beyond state-of-the-art work are expected, such as:

 1. The establishment of a unique multi-physics and multiscale LPC simulation platform.